 For example, there are online courses and even virtual “auto schools” that can help you become an auto mechanic through a technician training program.
 If you’re interested in a veterinary assistant career, Penn Foster offers a line of training and a diploma for lovers of furry creatures.
 It’s a rewarding opportunity to work with animals and help restore or improve their health, as well as educate pet owners.

 Working World lists five other careers you can get into within a short period of time, including manicurist, paralegal, heavy equipment operator, phlebotomist, and medical/health interpreter.
 Many of these careers can be lucrative, and all of them are in demand.
 Phlebotomists, for example, make a starting salary of around $30,000 per year, but that can rise to over $42,000 per year with time.
 According to the U.S. Bureau of Labor Statistics (BLS), paralegals make an average salary of just over $50,000, and the top 95% of those in the profession make more than $75,000.
 That’s a good wage for something a person could potentially get into with six months of training.

 Taking a Leap of Faith

 You can tell when it’s time for a career change.
-According to Forbes, losing your passion and purpose, or feeling like your talents aren’t valued are two of the most significant signs that you may need a change of career.
+Losing your passion and purpose, or feeling like your talents aren’t valued are two of the most significant signs that you may need a change of career.
 Other clues include not trusting the culture in your workplace, feeling like you can’t grow professionally where you are, not being rewarded for your hard work, and not being able to stand out or brand yourself.